-Lightmeter is an open source company, and we care deeply about ethics.
+Lightmeter is an Open Source company, and we care about ethics.
 In collecting data, we only aim to operate and improve Lightmeter products and make them more useful to our users, and when doing so, we always use Open Source software, and our own, private European servers.

 We collect data in 3 places:

 The data controller is Lightmeter Ltd. You can contact us at email@example.com.

 When you visit a lightmeter.io website, whether you have an account or not, the cookies, server logs, and other methods are used to collect data about what pages you visit and when.
 Cookies are small computer files, which may be downloaded to your computer’s hard drive when you visit a website.
 Further explanation of cookies, and how you can delete or control them, may be found at AboutCookies.org.

 If you sign up for our forum, we will process whatever name and email address you choose to give us, along with whatever information you post on the forum.

 Data relating to your online activity on our website with respect to our Services, includes the following:

 If you sign up for our newsletter or other email communications, you will provide us with your email address.

 The Lightmeter Control Center application records the same data as Lightmeter websites, using the same software.
 Additional data is collected which includes:

 We process personal data to operate, maintain, and secure our systems, including attempting to detect and prevent attacks and other malicious traffic.
 This is for the legitimate interest of operating and safeguarding our services.